-- 1 ½ cups whipping cream (I use 33%)
+- 1 ½ cups heavy cream separated

 For the Ganache:

-- ½ cup whipping cream
+- ½ cup heavy cream

 To make the Cheesecake:

-- Place the softened cream cheese, powdered sugar, vanilla, peppermint extract, and sifted cocoa powder in a large mixing bowl and beat with an electric handheld mixer, starting on low and increasing to high speed, until smooth.
-Add the whipping cream and continue mixing, starting on low speed and increasing to high until the mixture is fluffy and whipped.
+- Add the combined cream and chocolate mixture to the cream cheese mixture while it is still warm and mix on low speed until fully incorporated.
+Add the remaining 1 cup of heavy cream and continue mixing, starting on low speed and increasing to high until the mixture is fluffy and whipped.
 Fold in the chopped chocolate mints.

 To make the Ganache Topping: